r0stiars0/ppmedenhaag-website/content/english/event/idulfitri-1444.md

 ---

-Assalamu 'alaykum wa rahmatullahi wa barakaatuh.
+Assalamu 'alaykum wa rahmatullahi wa barakaatuh.<br/>
 Dear members and sympathizers, in collaboration with the Masjid Al Hikmah Foundation, we share the following announcements:

 The Eid prayer takes place at: </br>